James William Brown

 Mr. Brown, who was born in Larned, KS, leaves his parents, Mr. and Mrs. James Brown of the home; a sister, Miss Janie Lee Brown, Lawrence, KS; and his fraternal grandmother, Mrs. Georgia Brown, Harrisonville, MO.

-Services will be at 2pm Tuesday at the McGilley and Hoge Chapel.
-Friends may call from 7 to 9pm Monday at the chapel.
+Services will be at 2 pm Tuesday at the McGilley and Hoge Chapel.
+Friends may call from 7 to 9 pm on Monday at the chapel.